titumozammel/human-energy-economics/README.md

 The frameworks and concepts are intended to support continued research, experimentation, validation, and practical application across organizations and industries.

-Contributions and collaboration are welcome from researchers, practitioners, organizational leaders, consultants, educators, and institutions interested in developing new approaches to Human Energy, sustainable execution, organizational enablement, operational excellence, and Sustainable Business Value creation.
+Contributions and collaboration are welcome from researchers, practitioners, organizational leaders, consultants, educators, and institutions interested in developing new approaches to Human Energy, knowledge application, wisdom, capability development, sustainable execution, organizational enablement, operational excellence, and Sustainable Business Value creation.